colabottles/toddl/src/content/blog/section-is-the-new-div.md

 ---
 title: <section> is the new <div>
+description: >-
-description: The use of the div element in code is still over-abundant, but the section element is replacing that.
+  The use of the div element in code is still over-abundant, but the section element is replacing that.
-date: 2023-10-12
+date: 2023-10-12T00:00:00.000Z
 tags:
   - html
   - semantichtml
   - accessibility
 draft: false
+standardSiteUri: 'at://did:plc:gevyqibw5p2xsonkbsbjm5vy/site.standard.document/3mnqmmvxvkh2a'
 ---

 Note that there are times and places to use the `div` and `section` elements.
 This article addresses the need for more accessible solutions and fixes as well as the need to stop over-engineering things.